mozilla/addons-server/tests/ui/README.md

 If you would like to add or edit tests please consider that these are run on both a mobile resolution and a desktop resolution.
 The mobile resolution is ```738x414 (iPhone 7+)```, the desktop resolution is: ```1920x1080```.
 Your tests should be able to work on both.

+### Debugging a failure

+Whether a test passes or fails will result in a HTML report being created.
+This report will have detailed information of the test run and if a test does fail, it will provide geckodriver logs, terminal logs, as well as a screenshot of the browser when the test failed.
+We use a pytest plugin called [pytest-html][pytest-html] to create this report.
+The report can be found within the root directory of the project and is named ```ui-test.html```.
+It should be viewed within a browser.

 [amo]: https://addons.mozilla.org
 [addons-frontend]: https://github.com/mozilla/addons-frontend/
 [addons-server-docs]: https://addons-server.readthedocs.io/en/latest/topics/install/docker.html